neverRare/stick-docs/features.md

     -- what is the type of foo here?
 ```

-When accessing variable outside the function, it needs to either be a constant (variables that remains unreassigned are inferred as constant), or have type annotation.
+When accessing variable outside the function, it needs to either be a constant (variables that remains un-reassigned are inferred as constant), or have type annotation.

 ```stick
 let foo: Int = 10